Noonc/Noon-Video-Downloader/README.md

 There are other options like cookies for privated links, and format options like MP3.

 If you have multiple links to download (like a series) or an album, you can use the batch list.
-If you have a youtube playlist, you can just use that url in the normal textbox.
+If you have a youtube playlist, you can just use the playlist url in the normal textbox.
 Make sure you use the correct download button, there are two.
 One for the "normal" download/url box and a second for the batch list.

 When you enter a link to the batch list your link will be added to the list and you will see the red box fill up.